English Literature with Politics BA (Hons) – 2020 entry

 Why choose this course

-Choosing to study BA English Literature with Politics at Surrey means you will examine the most vital and influential works of literature from the medieval period to the present day.
+Our BA English Literature with Politics course examines the most vital and influential works of literature from the medieval period to the present day.

 Are all great works of literature also political documents?
 Can political texts also be literary?
-Whatever your answers to these questions, there’s no doubt that politics and literature are close companions.
+Our English and politics course will provide you with the contextual knowledge and analytical skills to help you answer these questions.

 What you will study

-Studying literature encourages you to become a reflective, sensitive and active reader.
-You will think carefully about literary texts, about what it means to interpret written works, and the importance of literature in history and society.
+You will learn what it means to carefully interpret written works, and evaluate the importance of literature in history and society.

 Your politics modules will introduce you to a range of concepts, approaches and methods for political analysis.
-You will also develop an understanding of the problematic nature of political, social and economic enquiry, and develop your critical analysis abilities.
+You’ll also develop an understanding of the problematic nature of political, social and economic enquiry, and develop your critical thinking skills.

 Professional Training placements